 “Jacob Silverman calls for social media users to take back ownership of their digital selves from the Silicon Valley corporations who claim to know what’s best for them.
 Integrating politics, sociology, national security, pop culture, and technology, he reveals the surprising conformity at the heart of Internet culture – explaining how social media companies engineer their products to encourage shallow engagement and discourage dissent.
 Reflecting on the collapsed barriers between our private and public lives, Silverman brings into focus the inner conflict we feel when deciding what to share and what to ‘like,’ and explains how we can take the steps we need to free ourselves from its grip.”

-Silverman (2015) addresses the topic of agency in the following passage (pp. xii – xiii):
+Jacob Silverman in.
+Terms of Service (2015) addresses agency in the following passage (pp. xii – xiii):

 “It would also serve us well to put some human agency back into the narrative.
 Too often defenders of the technological status quo – which is the same as the consumerist status quo – deflect criticism with a couple of banal, if tactically useful, responses: ‘You’ll get used to it’ or ‘This is just the way things are headed.’
 This isn’t really an argument, but it’s effective.
 So too is the frequent claim that the introduction of new consumer technologies has created discord and confusion in the past, but we got over it then.
 We dealt with it and moved on; society adapted (for better or worse, one would rather not speculate).
 It’s true that radio and the telephone inspired utopian and apocalyptic pronouncements in equal measure and that neither came to pass.
 But this is also an argument for passivity, for assuming that technologies have some inherent path and will find some natural accommodation with society.
 It is also, if one takes a more jaundiced view, an argument for deferring to powerful corporations to determine the proper role of their inventions.
 And it assumes that every application of new technology is coincident with progress.